willdurand-edu/php-slides/src/11_authentication.md

 ### Event Dispatcher

-The application notifies a set of subscribers to an event.
+The application notifies a set of listeners to an event.

-Subscribers can register themselves to a particular event.
+The listeners can register themselves to a particular event.

-An **Event Dispatcher** manages both the subscribers, and the events.
+An **Event Dispatcher** manages both the listeners, and the events.

 ---